 What do I need to know about cookies?

-A cookie is a small text file that’s stored on your computer or mobile device when you visit a website.
+A cookie is a small text file of letters and numbers that is stored on your computer browser or hard drive or mobile device (if you agree) when you visit a website.
 The most commonly used cookies are ‘analytical’ and allow website owners to gather anonymous information about how their website is used so that they may improve your experience.
 For example, they can count the number of visitors to the site or improve the user experience based on how easily users are able to find content.
 Other cookies may be used to help manage the functionality of the site or to remember any preferences you have selected.

 Additional cookies may be placed on your computer by other partners companies who’s services are used within our sites (e.g. for the delivery of online video or sharing links).